 For a full details of the export/import specification please check the StruXML Revit-Add-in User Manual on the FEM-Design Wiki by clicking here.

-StruSoft offers a set of free tools that enable direct communication between FEM-Design and Tekla Structures.
+StruSoft offers a set of free tools that enable direct communication between FEM-Design and Tekla Structures for BIM integrations.
 The two independent tools exchange data through an external file in XML format, called StruXML.

 Tekla StruXML Export